archiet123/raspi-stuff/README.md

 there are a select amount of image to choose from, All80 gives the best result

-once in the correct directory run, "py main.py --imageName (the image you want to test)
+once in the correct directory run, "py main.py --ImageName (the image you want to test)